benjaminbergstein/blog/app/content/blog/engineering/nginx-as-docker-proxy/index.md

 This directive tells Nginx that for this server name, proxy pass to a host using the variables captured earlier.
 For the earlier example, traffic will be passed to `http://foo:80`.
-With docker networking, this resolve to port 80 on a container named "foo"
+With docker networking, this resolves to port 80 on a container named `foo`.

 ### Restart nginx